mtdxc/libp2p.specs/pubsub/README.md

 When signature validation fails for a signed message, the implementation must drop the message and omit propagation.
-Locally, it may treat this event in whichever manner it wishes (e.g. logging, penalization, etc.).
+Locally, it may treat this event in whichever manner it wishes (e.g. logging, penalization处罚, etc.).

 #### Signature Policy Options